gogospurs/crazy_keyboards-lab1-variant-3/README.md

 ## Variant description

-- set based on binary-tree, and check the implementation correctly works with None value.
+- set based on binary-tree,
+and should check the implementation correctly works with None value.

 ## Project structure